 Species info credited to Blazeh/Verridith, Fyfergrund, and Icarusa.

-Appearance Short humanoids, lithe and athletic.
-From the waist down, they have the legs of a goat, while the rest of their bodies look largely indistinguishable from a human or an elf, aside from the horns on their heads.
+Appearance Fauns are often seen as short humanoids, lithe and athletic.
+From the waist down, they have the legs of a bovidae or similar ungulate, while the rest of their bodies look largely indistinguishable from a human or an elf, aside from the horns on their heads.
 Males have longer horns, usually seven or eight inches in length, sometimes straight, sometimes curled, while females' horns are shorter, usually three to four inches, and more delicate looking.
 Males also tend to sport short beards growing from their chins.
-Common apparel is a short, sleeveless tunic with a simple belt fastened around their waist, often of muted earth tones.
-Their hair on their heads is long, and often appears unkempt, although females will typically groom their hair.

 A nomadic race, they travel in bands of a handful to several dozen, living off the land, and whatever they may be able to barter for.
 Since they lack much by way of wealth, their usual offer is their music.
-As a race, their are no finer musicians in all the realms, for a faun with an instrument is capable of weaving spells through music, whether it be instrument or song.
+As a race, there are no finer musicians in all the realms, for a faun with an instrument is capable of weaving spells through music, whether it be instrument or song.
+All fauns, regardless of other tasks - such as guards or warriors - know how to play any sort of instrument, and often are taught how to make and maintain their tools lifelong.

-Abilities heir music can be used to control elemental earth, and mesmerize listeners, allowing the fauns to beguile their foes and escape unharmed.
+Abilities A faun's greatest and most well-known ability is that of music.
+Music, instrumental or through vocal singing, can be used to control elemental earth and mesmerize listeners, allowing the fauns to beguile their foes and escape unharmed.
 The more fauns involved, the stronger the magic they can conjure.
-Less common is the ability to cast magic without music, and typically less potent.
+Less common is the ability to cast magic without music; such abilities are typically less potent.

 Often known as the small spirits of the forest, fauns are able to 'sing' a plant or many plants to grow in what way they want - be it in some shape, simply faster growth, or a variety of other ways.
 They can restore a devastated forest in a matter of days, inspiring new growth over dead trees, charred earth, and tainted land.
 With their music, they can also sing away disease in any flora, and bring it from the brink of death to full and blooming health.
 It's said that their gift comes from a unique twist on the resonance of kv'naer, not real words, but using an echo of its influence.